 In addition to testing how well the batteries handle the cold, Xcel Energy will be closely monitoring the effects of EVs on its electrical system.
 They want to be ahead of the curve in understanding how EV use affects the grid.
 They’ll be working with the National Renewable Energy Lab (NREL) to understand typical customer behavior and vehicle performance.

-Drive Electric Minnesota is also collaborating on the installation of approximately 30 charging stations throughout the Twin Cities metro area.
+Drive Electric Minnesota is also collaborating on the installation of approximately 30 charging stations.
+That’s throughout the Twin Cities metro area.
 The stations are rated for use down to 22 degrees below zero.
-At least four will be solar powered, and all 30 will be available to the public on parking ramps, surface lots and on-street locations.
-Many of the charging stations will be located in the Energy Innovation Corridor adjacent to the light rail line connecting Saint Paul and Minneapolis.
+At least four are solar powered.
+Also all 30 will be available to the public on parking ramps.
+As well as surface lots and on-street locations.
+Many of the charging stations will be located in the Energy Innovation Corridor.
+That’s adjacent to the light rail line connecting Saint Paul and Minneapolis.

-Minnesotans and other people who are not weather wimps like I am should stay tuned for the test results.
+In conclusion and now Minnesotans and other people who are not weather wimps.
+Meaning like I am should stay tuned for the test results.
 Based on that Minnesota mettle I’ve seen, I’d say the EV batteries have the advantage.